merzch/display_grid_50hz/README.md

 direct use for eval board "ESP32-1732S019"
---> you have to set your personal WIDI access before compiling!
+--> you have to set your personal WIFI access before compiling!